imagej/imagej.github.io/_pages/update-sites/core-uploads.md

 ## Configuring Fiji update site

-The Fiji update site uses {% include wikipedia title='WebDAV' text='webDAV'%} authentication.
+The Fiji update site uses {% include wikipedia title='WebDAV' text='webDAV' %} authentication.
 To upload something, you will need to:

 -   Ask an administrator to create a WebDAV account for you, and grant permission for uploading to update.fiji.sc.